studio1902/statamic-peak/docs/docs/features/commands.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/wW1D53nG61c' frameborder='0' allowfullscreen></iframe></div>

+## Add Page Builder Article Set
+This command adds a set to the Peak Page Builder Article (Bard) blocko and generates the files needed.

+Run `php please peak:add-set` to:

+* Add a set to the Article Bard in `resources/fieldsets/article.yaml`.
+* Create a fieldset for your set in `resources/fieldsets/{file_name}.yaml`.
+* Create a component partial with default markup and IDE hinting in `resources/views/components/_{file_name}.antlers.html`.

 ## Add Collection
 This command creates a new collection and scaffolds out all needed files with some sane default markup containing the various Peak utilities we use.